 The Executive Committee (EC) consists of nine members who are responsible for the running of the Club.
 They are elected once a year at the spring Annual General Meeting.
-They ensure that the Club maintains its charitable status and comply with all the laws stipulated by the German government.
+They ensure that the Club remains a non-profit organisation and complies with the laws stipulated by the German government.

 The April EC Letter was written by Joan, our current Web & IT Coordinator.

 The May EC letter was written by Sylvia, our current Membership Assistant.